 Gardens for Wildlife is a free program designed to support local residents to create inviting and supportive habitat for local wildlife, within their gardens.

-By incorporating indigenous plants, you can create a garden that attracts birds, insects, butterflies, lizards and much more.
+By incorporating indigenous plants, your garden can become a wildlife haven, providing valuable habitat for birds, butterflies, lizards, insects and much more.
 Engaging in the Gardens for Wildlife program can help foster a sense of stewardship and strengthen connections to community and nature.

 Wildlife Friendly Gardens

-Make your garden wildlife friendly with this simple combination of plants and garden furnishings.
-Pick any of these ingredients to make your garden a wildlife garden:
+Make your garden wildlife-friendly with a simple combination of plants and habitat features.
+Even adding just a few of these elements can make a big difference:

-• A frog-friendly pond or bog with unpolluted water
+- A frog-friendly pond or bog with clean water

 What Happens at a Garden Visit?